SpiralBL0CK/Browser-Pwning-/README.md

 | ------------- |
 | Learn,map,master the internal structures used by V8 engine and the key points of Chrome architecture |
 | Learn and master the basics procedures necessary for browser exploitation  |

+# Learn,map,master the internal structures used by V8 engine and the key points of Chrome architecture
+  At the first stage of the project it's necessary to gather as much knowledge regarding Chrome Architecture and how each componenet interact with each other.
+In order to better understand this we need to the Chromium Project into multiple subcomponenets such that we are able to isolate everything and analyse it properly